 Storage and Access: DBS Disclosure Certificates must never be kept on an applicant's personal file.
 They will be stored separately on the password protected memory stick kept in the parish safe.
 Access is strictly controlled and limited to those who are entitled to see it as part of their duties.
-The Priest in Charge and PSOs hold the password.
+The Rector and PSOs hold the password.